U.S. stocks erased gains as optimism about a drop in jobless claims faded and a slump in Apple Inc. (AAPL:US) dragged down technology shares.

 The claims report “is consistent with the improving jobs numbers and consumer confidence we’ve been seeing,” Brian Gendreau, a market strategist at El Segundo, California-based Cetera Financial Group Inc., said in a telephone interview.
 The firm has about $20 billion in assets under management.
 “It just adds to the picture of a U.S. economy that’s recovering.
 Not as fast as anyone would like, but still improving.”

 European equities climbed earlier as Italy sold 3.75 billion euros ($4.8 billion) of its benchmark three-year bonds at 2.86 percent.
 Investors bid for 1.67 times the amount offered, up from 1.49 times last month.
 S&P yesterday cut Spain’s debt rating to one level above junk, citing economic and political risks as the government considers a second bailout.

 Bank of America, the second-largest U.S. bank by assets, gained 1.4 percent to $9.34.
-Morgan Stanley (MS) rose 2.6 percent to $17.86.
+Morgan Stanley (MS:US) rose 2.6 percent to $17.86.
 The European Union may push back the deadline for applying tougher bank-capital rules for as long as a year, after warnings from lenders that pressing ahead with the original timetable may drive up their costs, according to three people familiar with the talks.